Lake Sammamish State Park

 - Kayak and stand up paddleboard rentals are available in the summer through Issaquah Paddle Sports.

-- There are sanded volleyball courts, but many people place volleyball nets anywhere on the beach.
+- There are sandy volleyball courts, but many people place volleyball nets anywhere on the beach.

-- There is a bathhouse with dressing rooms and two big toy children's play areas.
+- There is a bathhouse with dressing rooms and three big toy children's play areas.

 - A recreational license is required for fishing and shellfish harvesting at Washington state parks.
 For regulations, fishing season information, or to purchase a recreational license, visit the Washington Department of Fish and Wildlife.